JetBrains-Research/pubtrends/README.md

 ## Papers downloading and processing

-Neo4j and/or PostgreSQL should be configured and launched.
+Neo4j should be configured and launched.
 You can always inspect data structure in Neo4j web browser.

 ### Pubmed